chayleaf/ihatelatency/README.md

 use UDP instead of TCP.
 Note that for UDP the playback device must be the server.

-The `-s` flag for the `play` command allows you to buffer more samples, reducing audio gaps in case of inconsistent network speed.
+By default, the playback buffersize is autoadjusted based on how stable the network is.
+This is pretty conservative, the buffer is adjusted so there are barely any xruns.
+The `-s` flag for the `play` command allows you to choose the buffer size yourself, picking the right balance between latency and xruns.
+If you set the env var `RUST_LOG=debug`, the program will print a log message whenever an xrun occurs, helping you decide on the perfect buffer size.

 Currently, `s16le`, `48000`, stereo is assumed, but it should be fairly trivial to add support to sample rate selection (or sending it on